tytydraco/yessleep/out/The_Girl_by_the_Bus_Stop.md

 Finally, I whisper, “I’m sorry”.

 A cruel smile creeps across my face, and I giggle softly, the sound lighter and more childlike than it should be.
-Without another word, I turn away and head back toward my grandparents’ house.
+Without another word, I turn away and head back toward my grandparents’ house to help them move.

 The girl by the bus stop never truly left.
 And now, neither [have I.](https://www.reddit.com/r/QuietCornerTales/)